 Read more about Snug Harbor in my post here.

-Unfortunately there is no direct train transportation to Storm King but they do offer a number of bus and train packages which includes discounted access to the park.
+Unfortunately there’s no direct train transportation to Storm King but there are a number of bus and train packages that include discounted access to the park.
 You can check these out here, but I recommend renting a car for the day so that you can also explore neighboring towns.

 Read more about Storm King Art Center in my detailed post here.

-*This post will be updated as I discover more day trips around NYC.0
+This post will be updated as I discover more of the best day trips from New York City, and I’d love to know if there are any others that you’d recommend.7